A Method to Assess and Argue for Practical Significance in Software Engineering: Connecting Statistical Significance with Practical Significance

 More precisely, the posterior is derived using statistical frameworks such as Stan~\cite{stan}, which work by sampling numerical approximations.
 Therefore, in practice, the posterior is not an analytical expression but rather a computational object.

 \mypara{Model comparison} We introduced $\model_2$ as a refinement of $\model_1$ based on some features of the data under analysis.
 This should make $\model_2$ fit the data better, but it may also increase the risk of \emph{overfitting}.
-Fortunately, Bayesian analysis offers techniques to quantitatively compare models selecting those that achieve the ``best'' trade-off between fitting the data accurately while avoiding overfitting.
-To this end, we use an {information criterion}.
+Fortunately, Bayesian analysis offers techniques to quantitatively compare models selecting those that achieve the ``best'' trade-off between fitting the data accurately while avoiding overfitting.\footnote{Posterior predictive checks were conducted for each model to judge the degree of fit.} To this end, we use an {information criterion}.
 An information criterion is a relative measure of how well a model performs out-of-sample predictions compared to other competing models.

 In our case, the PSIS-LOO state-of-the-art information criterion~\cite{loo} indicates that $\model_2$ outperforms $\model_1$ in out-of-sample prediction (see the replication package for a thorough explanation of this part of the analysis).
-Therefore, we use $\model_2$ in the rest of our analysis, since it captures trends in the data better without overfitting.
+Therefore, we use $\model_2$ in the rest of our analysis, since it captures trends in the data better, while avoiding overfitting.